x00tex/hackTheBox/Boxes/windows/Retired/proper/README.md

 +----+------------------------------+----------------------------------------------+----------------------+
 ```

-sqlmap do the job and bruteforce all passowrd hashes.
+sqlmap do the job and bruteforce all password hashes.

-Login with customer creds, Found Same url formate inside `/licenses` dassboard
+Login with customer creds, Found Same url formate inside `/licenses` dashboard

 ![](screenshots/license-theme.png)